chrischoy/open-ucn/README.md

 # Open Universal Correspondence Network

-This repository contains the pytorch implementation of Universal Correspondence Network, NIPS'16 for geometric correspondences.
+This repository contains the pytorch implementation of Universal Correspondence Network, NIPS'16 (UCN) for geometric correspondences.
 As we are releasing this in 2019, we discarded the VGG network in favor of Residual Networks + U-Net.
-Similarly, we use the hardest contrastive loss proposed in the Fully Convolutional Geometric Features, ICCV'19 for the loss.
+Similarly, we use the hardest contrastive loss proposed in the Fully Convolutional Geometric Features, ICCV'19 for fully convolutional metric learning.
+This allows using the O(~10k) points for hardest negative mining for all positives O(1k) per single image pair.

-For the ease of implementation and use, we do not use the convolutional spatial transformers (Rigid, SO(3), and TPS version of the deformable convolution) originally proposed in the UCN, NIPS'16.
+For the ease of implementation and use, we do not use the convolutional spatial transformers (Rigid, SO(3), and TPS version of the deformable convolution) originally proposed in the UCN.

 ## Installation and Data Preprocessing